wmaslonek/guardian-db/README.md

 ## 🎯 Overview

-**Guardian DB** is the definitive evolution of the OrbitDB concept, reimplemented from scratch in Rust to overcome the limitations of previous implementations in JavaScript and Go.
+**GuardianDB** is the definitive evolution of the OrbitDB concept, reimplemented from scratch in Rust to overcome the limitations of previous implementations in JavaScript and Go.

-### 🚀 Why Guardian DB is Superior?
+### 🚀 Why GuardianDB is Superior?

 **Compared to Original OrbitDB (JavaScript):**
 - **🔒 Memory Safety**: Zero memory vulnerabilities thanks to Rust's ownership system